-Reasibility Studies Fund.
-A special purpose fund to be administered by the National Economic and Development Authority (NEDA) for purposes of the of feasibility conduct studies submitted by an agency proposing a project other than Public-Private (PPP) Partnership projects.
-These include technical, commercial, financial and regulatory information necessary for the project selection, evaluation, or decision investment process. availability of such financing enhances project success as feasibility studies check the prospective project's technical viability as well as provide greater transparency in project awards with the studies being financed by government of instead perspective by bidders/awardees.
+Feasibility Studies Fund.
+A special purpose fund to be administered by the National Economic and Development Authority (NEDA) for purposes of the conduct of feasibility studies as submitted by an agency proposing a Public-Private project other than projects.
+(PPP) Partnership These include technical, commercial, financial and regulatory information necessary for the project selection, evaluation, or The investment decision process. availability of such financing enhances project success as feasibility studies check the prospective project's technical viability as well as provide greater transparency in project awards with the studies being financed by government instead of by perspective bidders/awardees.